Plan Your Visit

 - Digitized audiovisual materials can be provided for a negotiated fee contingent on a collection’s use restriction.

 - Un-digitized items have often not been viewed or listened to and service copies of audiovisual items may need to be made before viewing or listening for content.
 Please consult Special Collections & Archives staff for further information and pricing at email@example.com.

 - Photocopying is available on a limited basis at the discretion of the archivist for up to 20 pages total.

 - We do not photocopy entire collections, or large sections of collections.

-- Some materials are fragile or oversized and not suitable for photocopying, as per discretion of the archivist.
+- Some materials are fragile or oversized and not suitable for photocopying, subject to the discretion of the archivist.

 Note that permission to publish is not to be confused with copyright permission.
 Physical ownership of a book, photograph, work of art, does not imply that Loyola University New Orleans owns the copyright, literary right, trademark or other intangible rights relating to the material in the collections.
 See our Research Guide on Finding and Using Media for more information about copyright.

 No copies of the material furnished by Loyola University New Orleans Special Collections & Archives are to be sold, or in any way further reproduced or used without prior written consent.
 Copies may not be duplicated or deposited elsewhere.